What is so special about New Dawn Memory Care?

 Care for individuals with memory impairment including dementia and Alzheimer’s disease is our sole focus.
 We don’t try to be all things to all people.
 We specialize in caring for individuals throughout all stages of memory loss, including individuals with challenging symptoms.
 We do more than just create good days – we work with our residents and families to fight the progression of dementia and related disorders through proper health care oversight, nutrition, and memory enhancing activities.
 Our specially designed completely secure buildings, on-site nurses around the clock, and experienced staff provides you with the peace of mind you’ve been looking for.
 The research and information related to dementia care is constantly changing and New Dawn considers itself to be on the cutting edge in the care of those living with this disease.
 We pride ourselves in offering state-of-the-art care and service in everything we do.

-Our intimate 16-bedroom homes are specially designed to be safe and secure, but above all comfortable and familiar.
+Our intimate 16-bedroom cottages are specially designed to be safe and secure, but above all comfortable and familiar.
 Over half of each community is comprised of common space including kitchen, comfortable living and dining areas, activity spaces and a sun porch leading to a fully enclosed outdoor garden.
-The décor is designed to be familiar and homelike with accessories and memorabilia that will remind residents of happier times in their past.
-At New Dawn we believe our residents want the privacy of their own room and bathroom, and the ability to socialize with others when they feel like it, not because they have no choice.
+The décor is designed to be familiar and feel like home with accessories and memorabilia that will remind residents of happier times in their past.
+At New Dawn Memory Care we believe our residents want the privacy of their own room and bathroom, and the ability to socialize with others when they feel like it, not because they have no choice.
 Residents are encouraged to bring their own furnishings and personal items to make their rooms feel as homelike as possible.
 You can even paint and change the window treatments if you like according to community guidelines.
 If you prefer, furnishings can be supplied for an additional fee.

 Safety & security